-Although uncommon, you may need to tighten the tie rods periodically.
+You may need to tighten the tie rods periodically.
 Tightening tie rods is not a difficult procedure and something you can carry out yourself.

 If your home is sitting on timber piles then you can locate tie rods from underneath the house.
 Once located you will need to do the following;